Joemekka/alx-pwa-0x01/README.md

 # version and state

-Version 1 of MoviesDatabase api
+Version ONE of MoviesDatabase api

 # Available Endpoints